By post at:

 We will retain your data for as long as it is required to meet the purposes set out in this notice, unless a longer retention period is required by law.

 Data from those who have unsubscribed from our email newsletter mailing list will remain on the database afterwards.
 All data for those who have unsubscribed will be periodically deleted.
-This process will take place at least once every calendar year.
+This process will take place at least once per month.

 Details of those who have applied for membership online remain on the database, whether the application has been successfully completed or not.
 Data will remain on the database for at least twelve months following the date of application but will be deleted at some point during the following twelve months.